tisimst/mcerp/README.txt

 --------

-To use this package with Python 3.x, you will need to run the ``2to3`` tool at the command-line using the following syntax while in the unzipped ``ad`` directory::
+To use this package with Python 3.x, you will need to run the ``2to3`` tool at the command-line using the following syntax while in the unzipped ``mcerp`` directory::

     $ 2to3 -w -f all *.py